amychurchwell/doctor-lookup/README.md

 - [x] Use at least two JavaScript files: One to receive form input and another to make an API request and display results.

 - [x] This example assumes your API Key is stored in an apiKey variable, as described in this lesson.
 In order to make your applications quick to grade, please follow the example exactly and do not rename your apiKey variable to something different.

+## Contact

+If you have any feedback (good or bad!) feel free to shoot me an email at amy.churchwell@gmail.com